Repositories

 img layers

-Pull an image from the repository
+Pulling an Image from the Repository

 • From the Quay dashboard, locate and select the olleb/kafka repository.

-• Click on the Tags tab.
+• Click the Tags tab.

-• Select any of the repository's tags by clicking on it, click on the Fetch Tag icon.
+• Select any of the repository’s tags and click the Fetch Tag icon.

 fetchtagpre